-During the fall and spring semesters, Academic Affairs and Business Affairs will provide an initial review of the proposal and budget within a week of the initial submission.
-If the review occurs over the summer or during extended holidays, Academic Affairs and Business Affairs will provide an initial review within two weeks of the initial submission.
-Business Affairs will forward comments regarding the proposed budget to the principal investigator and to the Vice Provost for Research and Graduate Study.
+During the fall and spring semesters, R&GA and Business Affairs will provide an initial review of the proposal and budget within one week of the initial submission.
+If the review occurs over the summer or during extended holidays, R&GA and Business Affairs will provide an initial review within two weeks of the initial submission.
+Business Affairs may forward comments regarding the proposed budget directly to the principal investigator or through the Director of Research & Grants.